 Framed Obliquus shark tooth 410mm from Morocco with a signed print by Ben Pickup.
 Presented in a mahogany frame with a glass front, Ben's art is wonderfully creative with fine detail.
 The Otodus Obliquus shark tooth is from the phosphate deposits of Khouribga, Ouled Abdoun Basin, Morocco, North Africa.
 Dating back to the Cenozoic era, late Palaeocene approximately 50 million years.

 NB.
 Please note the new size format below.
 Do allow extra time for mounting, framing and delivery, add one extra week approximately to our delivery schedule for delivery, for express delivery please contact us, we normally carry each specimen frame in stock at any one time where possible, seasonal busy peak times permitting.

 The Otodus obliquus was a very large Macro-predatory shark with the largest recorded tooth measuring 10.4 cm in length.
 With each discovery, we are able to determine more about these powerful sharks which roamed the prehistoric seas of the Cenozoic era.
 Otodus was a fearsome predatory shark growing to a maximum length of 39 feet.
 Their prey being smaller marine mammals including smaller sharks.
-Scientist and palaeontologists theorise the Otodus obliquus ancestry connects to that of the great Megalodon from the Miocene era, evolving for around 30,000,000 to 40,000,000 years and now down we can enjoy the modern Great white sharks.
-This is the lineage of Carcharocles as we understand it today.
+Scientist and palaeontologists theorise the Otodus obliquus ancestry connects to that of the great Megalodon from the Miocene era through to the modern Great White, a lineage of Carcharocles as we understand it today.